And now that I’ve been relatively quiet about it for a decade or more, I guess it’s time to finally talk about the Dragon Court again.

 Discovering neocities dot org got me back into website building as a hobby.
 I’d learned how to make a site that didn’t look like it belonged on Geocities anymore - but frankly, where’s the fun in that?
 I wasn’t trying to sell anything, be it books, noble titles, or access to articles from a paywalled subscription-only website.
 I wasn't trying to promote an Online Secret Society.
 I was just talking about my experiences with the people who were trying to do that, or had tried to do that in the past.
 If anything, *not* looking like it was trying to be any of those things was one of the (only) things my old website had going for it.

-I also acknowledge that a lot of the people who did things that I’m still salty about (like Tracy Twyman, and Nicholas de Vere himself) have crossed the Rainbow Bridge, and as such are not around anymore to offer a rebuttal of their own; and are survived by friends and family who still love and care for them.
+It's not possible for me to be objective about a lot of the things I'm going to be talking about here, because I was too close to the events as they happened.
+I also acknowledge that a lot of the people who were major players in this conflict are no longer among the living, and as such are not around anymore to offer a rebuttal of their own; and are survived by friends and family who still love and care for them.
 Please know that despite how it may seem, I am trying to proceed with consideration for them - despite the ill feelings left over from things that admittedly happened 20 years or so ago.

 Back in 2012 on an older version of this site, I quoted what felt like a truism at the time: “The Internet Never Forgets.”
 Except that it does.
 So much content from that time has been lost.
 Maybe in some cases that’s a good thing, but there are some things that should be remembered, so that the same mistakes aren’t made in the future.